What are Stromatolites?

-Stromatolites | Very Common 3.5 Billion Years Ago
+Stromatolites | Common 3.5 Billion Years Ago

-The bacteria in stromatolites started the process that boosted oxygen in the atmosphere and increased it from less than 1% to more than 20%.
+The bacteria in stromatolites started the process that boosted oxygen in the atmosphere.
+It increased it from less than 1% to more than 20%.

-Stromatolites which are the oldest fossil record of life on Earth were common along shorelines around the world about 3.5 billion years ago.
+Stromatolites are the oldest fossil record of life on Earth.
+They were common along shorelines around the world about 3.5 billion years ago.
 They were the earliest proof that life existed on Earth.

 The oldest stromatolites can be found in the Pilbara region of Western Australia.
 They're believed to be approximately 3.7 billion years old.